siongui/userpages/content/articles/2016/01/16/gopherjs-dom-example-dropdown-menu%en.rst

 Source Code
 +++++++++++

-First we write a simple HTML for our demo:
+First we write a simple HTML and CSS for our demo:

+.. show_github_file:: siongui userpages content/code/gopherjs-dom/src/dropdown-menu/index.html

-.. show_github_file:: siongui userpages content/code/gopherjs-dom/src/input/index.html
+.. show_github_file:: siongui userpages content/code/gopherjs-dom/src/dropdown-menu/style.css

-We will attach an `onkeyup event`_ handler to the *input* element whose *id* is *foo*.
-When users type something in the *input* element, the content of the *input* element will be accessed and the value of the *input* element will be printed out below.
+We will bind a onclick_ event handler to the HTML DOM document_ object.
+When users click inside the browser, we will check which DOM element is clicked.
+According to the clicked element and visibility of the dropdown menu, the dropdown menu will show up or disappear.

-.. show_github_file:: siongui userpages content/code/gopherjs-dom/src/input/input.go
+.. show_github_file:: siongui userpages content/code/gopherjs-dom/src/dropdown-menu/dropdown.go

-The code is almost translated directly from JavaScript.
-If you are familiar with DOM manipulation in JavaScript, the code looks very similar.
-Now compile the Go_ code to JavaScript_ by:
+Compile the Go_ code to JavaScript_ by:

 .. code-block:: bash

-  $ gopherjs build input.go -o demo.js
+  $ gopherjs build dropdown.go -o demo.js

-Put *demo.js* together with the *index.html* in the same directory and open the *index.html* with your browser.
-You will type something in the *input* and you will see what you typed are printed out below.
+Put *demo.js* together with the *index.html* and *style.css* in the same directory.
+Open the *index.html* with your browser.
+Click on the *Menu* text to toggle the visibility of the menu.
+Also try to click outside the dropdown menu, the dropdown menu will disappear.

 ----

-Tested on: ``Ubuntu Linux 15.10``, ``Go 1.5.2``.
+Tested on: ``Ubuntu Linux 15.10``, ``Go 1.5.3``.

 ----